constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/abstract.md

 and querying of those documents using a lightweight arithmetic solver to discriminate subgraphs based on the query sent by the user.
-This pruning mecanism aims at reducing the query execution time avoiding costly unnecessary HTTP requests.
+This pruning mecanism aims at reducing the query execution time by avoiding costly unnecessary HTTP requests.
 <!-- Object       -->
 This poster paper presents our strategy and early experimental results.
 <!-- Findings     -->